Tag: betrayal

 When Peter asks the resurrected Jesus, what about him (John)?
 Like many of us, he looked around and saw someone not “experiencing” the same thing, and went, what about him?

 Jesus roundaboutly tells Peter that it is not his concern.
-Peter was just asked some wrenching questions (long explanation about the Greek).
+Peter was just asked some heart wrenching questions (long explanation about the Greek).
 His anguish was probably still pretty strong.

 Jesus, however, was telling Peter to focus on the right thing.
 In other words, Jesus’ response was, “you’re looking at the wrong person, Peter.
 Keep looking at (following) me.”